MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/determine-which-mobile-broadband-network-is-currently-connected.md

 ---
-title: Determine which mobile broadband network is currently connected
+title: Determine Which Mobile Broadband Network is Currently Connected
 description: Determine which mobile broadband network is currently connected ms.date: 04/20/2017
 ---